pudly/schmopera-hugo/content/articles/aria-guides-didos-lament.md

 lastmod = "2016-12-07T15:26:00+00:00"
 preamble = "For our latest Aria Guide, we've picked an aria that has it all: it's beautiful, it's in English, and mezzos get to play Dido, an actual woman.
 In Purcell's *Dido and Aeneas*, \"Dido's Lament\" happens at the end of a simple and sad story: Aeneas, whom Dido loves and has agreed to marry, believes he has to leave her and go to Italy.
 As he goes, Dido dies from her grief. \n\nIt's pretty operatic, sure; and Dido's Lament is more difficult than the simple-looking score suggests.
-Along with your teachers and coaches, there are a few we can offer, to give you a head start on this sob-fest of an aria." publishDate = "2016-12-07T15:00:00+00:00" short_description = "For our latest Aria Guide, we've picked an aria that has it all: it's beautiful, it's in English, and mezzos get to play Dido, an actual woman.
-In Purcell's Dido and Aeneas, \"Dido's Lament\" happens at the end of a simple and sad story: Aeneas, whom Dido loves and has agreed to marry, believes he has to leave her and go to Italy.
+Along with your teachers and coaches, there are a few we can offer, to give you a head start on this sob-fest of an aria." publishDate = "2016-12-07T15:00:00+00:00" short_description = "For our latest Aria Guide, we&#039;ve picked an aria that has it all: it&#039;s beautiful, it&#039;s in English, and mezzos get to play Dido, an actual woman.
+In Purcell&#039;s Dido and Aeneas, &quot;Dido&#039;s Lament&quot; happens at the end of a simple and sad story: Aeneas, whom Dido loves and has agreed to marry, believes he has to leave her and go to Italy.
 As he goes, Dido dies from her grief." slug = "aria-guides-didos-lament" title = "Aria guides: Dido&#039;s Lament"
 +++